Businesses and Non-profits

 Directors can also move to modify a motion.
 This type of motion must also be seconded by another director before it can be discussed and put to a vote.

-When the agenda says that the board must make a decision, or when a director seconds a motion, the board can discuss the decision before voting on it.
+When the agenda says that the board must make a decision, the board can discuss the decision before putting the matter to a vote.
 This discussion allows directors to better understand the issue and make an informed decision.

-During this discussion, the meeting chair gives different directors a turn to speak.
-The chair can also intervene to keep the discussion orderly and respectful if necessary.
+During this discussion, the meeting chairperson gives different directors a turn to speak.
+The chairperson can also intervene to keep the discussion orderly and respectful if necessary.

-When the debate is over, the chair puts the motion to a vote.
+When the debate is over, the chairperson proposes that the topic be put to a vote.

 Voting on a motion and adopting a resolution